microsoft/MixedReality-UXTools-Unreal/README.md

 ### Setup symlinks

-Run the `SetupSymlinks.bat` script located in the repo root to create the symlinks required to use submodule sources in plugin modules.
+Run the `Setup.bat` script located in the repo root to create the symlinks required to use submodule sources in plugin modules.

 ### Switch engine version for the UXToolsGame project